 - Kantha fabrics from Orissa

-The best places to buy are – Nagaland for tribal themed toys, Gujarath for handmade fabric toys, Karnataka for Channapatna toys, Tamilnadu for clay Gollu.
+The best places to buy are – Nagaland for tribal-themed toys, Gujarath for handmade fabric toys, Karnataka for Channapatna toys, and Tamilnadu for clay Gollu.

 Pietra Durra: The art of carving stone is evident and famous in Agra.
 The white marbles are carved with care and made into sockets to fit precious colourful gemstones.
 You can buy wine glasses of Pietra Dura that cost 7500 Rs or even buy a tabletop that cost 3Lakh.